Maksof-waqarahmed/Web-Development-01-HTML-CSS-JS/JS/week_2/class_1/README.md

 1. Declare three variables using `var`, `let`, and `const`.
 Print them using `console.log()`.
 2. Create a variable called `city` and assign `"Karachi"`.
 Reassign it to `"Lahore"`.
 Try with `let` and `const`.
 What happens?
 3. Write code that stores a number, then changes it into a string.
 Use `typeof` to check type before and after.
-4. Create an object with your name and age.
-Print it.
 5. What will be the output?

    ```js